8 STEM Internships For High School Students In Philadelphia

 Application Deadlines: Applications are currently open for the after-school program.
 Check here for details

-After School: Weekly after-school program held through the 2024-25 school year
+Dates: Summer Component: July 8 – August 2, After School: Weekly after-school program held throughout the school year

-The STEM Internship Program organized by the College of Physicians in Philadelphia offers high school students affected by community violence a unique opportunity to explore STEM fields while addressing social justice issues.
+This STEM Internship Program offers high school students affected by community violence an opportunity to explore STEM fields while addressing social justice issues.
 This program combines science, technology, engineering, and medicine with community impact, empowering you to understand the effects of violence on both yourself and your community.
-Through hands-on activities, you will learn from experts in forensic science, healthcare, and community action, gaining practical skills in the same tools and methods used by professionals.
-The program provides a safe and engaging environment where you can develop the knowledge and tools to pursue future careers while addressing critical social issues.
+Through activities, you will learn from experts in forensic science, healthcare, and community action.
+You will explore the criminal, physiological, and psychological impacts of violence, as well as community-wide effects.
+You will also explore careers in STEM.

 Location: William Tennent High School, Warminster, PA (January – May) | Temple University, Philadelphia, PA (July – August)